Last updated on June 16th, 2021 at 01:53 pm

 Technical debt isn’t inherently evil.
 Its existence among technological assets isn’t proof of engineering malpractice.
 For example, we can decide—responsibly—to deliver a system that carries technical debt, provided that we’ve carefully weighed the consequences of incurring that debt against the consequences of delayed delivery, and provided that we have a workable plan for retiring that debt, or for carrying the burden of its MICs.

 But organizations can nevertheless become trapped in a cycle of technical debt, unable to make much progress in reducing it.
 In some cases, business as usual won’t work.
-Drastic action is required.
+In some cases, drastic action is required.

 - Organizational culture and technical debt